 In 2018, MTA and the West Virginia Rail Authority signed a five-year contract for service for MTA to continue to provide MARC Train service in West Virginia.
 Under this agreement, the MTA requests West Virginia to fund the expense of operating trains for the 25 miles between Brunswick (Maryland) and Martinsburg, with the costs calculated on a per-mile basis and offset by any fare revenue generated by passengers arriving or departing from the three West Virginia stations.

-For the fiscal year that runs from July 2020 to June 2021, West Virginia agreed to pay approximately $3.4 million to support the three trains/day service.
-This funding agreement was announced in December 2019, and followed public hearings that raised the possibility of eliminating the MARC train service in West Virginia, which in turn led to discussions between the Governor’s office, the State Auditor’s office, and all of the local governments in Berkeley and Jefferson counties.
-The current year’s funding included $300,000 contributed by these local governments.
-Discussions about West Virginia’s rail funding for the next fiscal year (from July 2021) will begin when the state Legislature receives the Governor’s budget proposal in early February.
+For the fiscal year that ran from July 2019 to June 2020 (FY2020), Maryland was asking West Virginia to pay approximately $3.4 million to support the three trains/day service into West Virginia.
+In the fall of 2019, Maryland held public hearings that raised the possibility of eliminating the MARC train service in West Virginia, which in turn led to discussions between the WV Governor’s office, the WV State Auditor’s office, and all of the local governments in Berkeley and Jefferson counties about funding for the MARC service in WV.
+The WV Governor’s office announced in December 2019 that it had secured funding to meet Maryland’s request from varous sources, including $300,000 contributed by these local governments in Berkeley and Jefferson counties.

 By Staff Contributor